ChicagoPark/ADV-DL/README.md

 >
 > `difference` between L1 loss and L2 loss: when we predict wrong, L1 loss increases linearly, but L2 loss increases dramatically(Huge gradient, huge loss).
 >
-> Additional information: in deep learning, it came out that L1 loss and L2 loss doesn't make a huge difference.
+> Additional information: in deep learning, it came out that L1 loss and L2 loss doesn't make a huge difference. (`We need to perceive that L2 loss is different from L2 norm.`)

 > #### (2) Loss - Classification
 >